xmavrck/Leaf-Classification/README.md

 -Images folder contains the respective images with the id's matching the  image file names.

 # Problem Statement:
--The taining data is to be trained to by classifier to classify the test data and give the probabilities for each data point of being in a particular class.
+-The taining data is to be trained by classifier to classify the test data and give the probabilities for each data point of being in a particular class.

 # PROCESS: